 Now that I am officially 50, what do I do with it?
-I still have faults, fears and beliefs -- but how they have changed over the years.
-Also at this crossroad I am still looking for new adventures.
+I still have faults, fears, and beliefs -- but how they have changed over the years.
+Also at this crossroad, I continue looking for new adventures.
 The one desire that has hit me stronger than any other at this point is getting back on to a motorcycle.
-I will shortly dust off my skills at riding and try it again, Since it has been 25 years since I have been on a bike, I will take the time to take a safety course and spend some time practicing before I put it up on two wheels.
+I will shortly dust off my skills at riding and try it again Since it has been 25 years since I have been on a bike, I will take the time to attend a safety course and spend some time practicing before I put it up on two wheels.
 In short, a lot more involved now due to my age and the caution of maturity.

 So as I start this and other adventures of my life at this point, I will be documenting them here for the terminally bored and those with insomnia.
-I am doing this after reading and being inspired by a man who goes by the nom de plume of "Old Guy", check out his writings here .
-He was 61 when he started, so by comparison I am just a pupp.
+I am doing this after reading and being inspired by a man who goes by the nom de plume of "Old Guy".
+Unfortunately, his blog no longer exists -- I hope he is doing well.
+He was 61 when he started, so, by comparison, I am just a pup.